 Here are some tips for those thinking of introducing a content hub to their site:

-- Don’t underestimate the task at hand.
-You’ll need significant writing and web development resources if you want to become an authority in your field
+- Don’t underestimate your content efforts.
+You’ll need significant writing and web development resources to manage your content if you want to become an authority in your field

 Good quality content is key.